Introducing RainBow Query Language for CSV, a must-have extension for VSCode!

 Other similar features include

-There are also similar functions such as the following.
+There are also similar features such as these.

 Please note that this feature does not work for files with more than 1000 lines